nasa/cumulus/example/docker/README.md

-# Docker files for use in task definitions
+# Docker files for creating images to be used in ECS Task Definitions

+## `hello_world`

+`hello_world` is a simple docker image currently used for testing the `FargateHelloWorld` workflow.

+Below are instructions for how to build and push this docker image to AWS ECR.

 1. Create the `hello_world` repository